Boredoom17/SmartCooking/README.md

 API_URL=https://your-domain.com
 ```

+### Setting Up Supabase

+1. Create a new project at [supabase.com](https://supabase.com)
+2. Create the necessary tables for users, recipes, and scan history
+3. Enable authentication in the Supabase dashboard
+4. Copy your project URL and keys to the `.env` file

 ### Camera Permissions

 The app automatically requests camera permissions on first use.
 Make sure to allow camera access when prompted.